Pod 3 Portal

 Play maths board and card games

-Give your child opportunities to take responsibility, act as a leader and to organise themselves rather than waiting for your help.
+Give your child opportunities to take responsibility, act as a leader and organise themselves rather than waiting for your help.
 Little reminders are OK!